Elazar Shach: Views and opinions

 Shach was opposed to Zionism, both secular and religious.
 He was dismissive of secular Israelis and their culture.
 For example, during a 1990 speech, he lambasted secular kibbutzniks as "breeders of rabbits and pigs" who did not "know what Yom Kippur is".
 In the same speech, he said that the Labor Party had cut themselves off from their Jewish past and wished to "seek a new Torah".
 Labor Party politician Yossi Beilin said Shach's speech set back relations between religious and secular Israelis by decades.
 Other secular Israelis, including residents of the kibbutz Ein Harod, were said to have found the speech inspirational, so much so as to bring them closer to religious practice.

+Shach taught that the Holocaust was a divine punishment on European Jews in response to their abandoning of religious observance for the Enlightenment and Zionism.
+He said "The Holy One Blessed Be He kept score for hundreds of years until it added up to six million Jews."
+This caused outrage in the secular Israeli media and a robust response from the Lubavitcher Rebbe.
+In his defence, Haredi MKs said his comments had been misconstrued and were not meant to justify Nazi atrocities.
+Wishing to prevent deviation from the established order of prayers, he opposed the composition of new prayers to commemorate the victims of the Holocaust.
+Shach believed that the secularism of Israel society could cause another Holocaust and he once said that if the Education Ministry were to be placed in the hands of Meretz MK Shulamit Aloni, it would result in "over a million Israeli children being forced into apostasy, and that would be worse than what had happened to Jewish children during the Holocaust."

 In 1985, four years after the Labor Party supported a liberalized abortion law, Shach refused to meet with Shimon Peres and said he would not speak with a "murderer of fetuses".

 In Haaretz, Shahar Ilan described him as "an ideologue" and "a zealot who repeatedly led his followers into ideological battles".

 Shach never seemed concerned over the discord he provoked: "There is no need to worry about machlokes [dispute], because if it is done for the sake of Heaven, in the end, it will endure...
 One is obligated to be a baal-machlokes [disputant].
 It is no feat to be in agreement with everybody!"

 Shach was also critical of Western democracy, once referring to it as a "cancer", adding that, "Only the sacred Torah is the true democracy."